rabssm/Radiometer/README.md

 ```
 This should display the I2C address of the attached TSL2591, which should be 29.

-Add your user to the i2c and gpio groups.
-For example to allow user pi to access the i2c and gpio ports:
+Add your user to the i2c and gpio groups:
 ```
-sudo usermod -a -G gpio,i2c pi
+sudo usermod -a -G gpio,i2c $USER
 ```

 To use the additional/alternative I2C buses, use the --bus option as described in the "Running the radiometer data acquisition software" below.